Michaelndula/PHP-projects-100daysofcode/OOP-Day4-Inheritance/README.md

 The child class will inherit all the public and protected properties and methods from the parent class.
 In addition, it can have its own properties and methods.

-An inherited class is defined by using the extends keyword.
+An inherited class is defined by using the 'extends' keyword.

 ![](https://cdn-images-1.medium.com/max/1080/1*gRily1Y6mlrOETJeKRgvgw.png)